pg-support/supt-km/docs/1. FAQs/Promotions/Buy with Prime.md

 # Buy with Prime

+> "Buy with Prime" is a feature that allows customers to make purchases directly on a website using their Amazon Prime membership.

 ## Order & Shipping

 -   Allows customers to “Buy with Prime” directly on our website PDPs.